-The CEQ regulations, at 40 CFR 1506.12, provide for alternative arrangements for NEPA compliance in emergency situations when the agency proposal has the potential for significant environmental impacts and would require an environmental impact statement (EIS) if the situation were not an emergency:
+The CEQ regulations, at 40 C.F.R. § 1506.11, provide for alternative arrangements for NEPA compliance in emergency situations when the agency proposal has the potential for significant environmental effects and would require an environmental impact statement (EIS) if the situation were not an emergency:

-Where emergency circumstances make it necessary to take an action with significant environmental impact without observing the provisions of the regulations in [parts 1500-1508], the Federal agency taking the action should consult with the Council about alternative arrangements for compliance with section 102(2)(C) of NEPA.
-Agencies and the Council will limit such arrangements to actions necessary to control the immediate impacts of the emergency.
-Other actions remain subject to NEPA review.
+Where emergency circumstances make it necessary to take an action with significant effects without observing the provisions of the regulations in [40 C.F.R.
+Parts 1500-1508], the Federal agency taking the action shall consult with the Council about alternative arrangements for compliance with section 102(2)(C) of NEPA.
+Agencies and the Council shall limit such arrangements to actions necessary to control the immediate impacts of the emergency; other actions remain subject to NEPA review consistent with [40 C.F.R.
+Parts 1500-1508].
+Alternative arrangements do not waive the requirement to comply with the statute, but establish an alternative means for NEPA compliance.

 Agencies develop these alternative arrangements, based on emergency-specific facts and circumstances, during consultation with CEQ.
-The alternative arrangements developed by an agency address the actions necessary to respond immediately to the impacts of an emergency.
-The long-term response to the emergency, including recovery actions, remains subject to the regular NEPA process set forth in the CEQ NEPA regulations.
+The alternative arrangements developed by an agency address the actions necessary to control the immediate impacts of an emergency.
+The long-term response to the emergency, including recovery actions, remains subject to the regular NEPA process set forth in the statute and the CEQ NEPA regulations.

-Alternative arrangements do not waive the requirement to comply with the statute, but establish an alternative means for NEPA compliance.
-Alternative arrangements also do not complete or alter other environmental requirements (except as provided by other environmental statutes or regulations); however, engaging other resource and regulatory agencies about other environmental requirements during development and implementation of alternative arrangements can facilitate meeting other compliance requirements.
-Final agency action taken pursuant to alternative arrangements for compliance with NEPA under 40 CFR 1506.12 may be subject to judicial review if a statute, such as the Administrative Procedure Act, provides for such review.
+Here again, alternative arrangements do not waive the requirement to comply with the statute, but establish an alternative means for NEPA compliance from the process set forth in the CEQ NEPA regulations.
+Alternative arrangements for NEPA compliance do not satisfy or alter other legal requirements, including other environmental legal requirements (except as provided by other applicable statutes or regulations); however, engaging other resource and regulatory agencies about other environmental requirements during development and implementation of alternative arrangements for NEPA compliance can potentially facilitate meeting other environmental compliance requirements.
+Final agency action taken pursuant to alternative arrangements for compliance with NEPA under 40 C.F.R.
+1506.11 may be subject to judicial review if a statute, such as the Administrative Procedure Act, provides for such review.

 Attachment 1 describes the factors for an agency to address when requesting and designing alternative arrangements.
-Once the agency develops the alternative arrangements, CEQ will provide documentation detailing the alternative arrangements and the considerations on which they are based.
+Once the agency and CEQ develop the alternative arrangements, CEQ will provide documentation detailing the alternative arrangements and the considerations on which they are based.